NYPL/born-digital-docs/docs/recording/recording.md

 ---
 layout: default
-title: Summary
+title: Recording
-nav_order: 7
+nav_order: 2
-parent: Recording
+has_children: true
 ---

-# Summary for videographers and recordists
+# For videographers and recordists

 This section is primarily written for those recording audio or video for the NYPL projects named in the [about page](../../){:target="_blank"}.
 It includes pages on file/folder specifications, how to create bags, and how to submit files to NYPL.